Proposed relocation of the Parliament of the United Kingdom

 Several parties have advocated the relocation of the Parliament of the United Kingdom from its current location at the Palace of Westminster, London, to the English Midlands or Northern England, for economic or other reasons.
 A contributing factor in favour of relocating the Parliament is the extremely high cost of any restoration programme.

 Proposals

 There has been some interest in relocating to York, Manchester or Birmingham, while former MP George Galloway once suggested Leeds as a new location.

 The Electoral Reform Society supports the idea of relocation, making a case for England's and Britain's demographic or geographic centres of gravity.

+In the 1850s, during the Great Stink, Parliament considered moving to either Henley, Oxford or St Albans, to avoid the foul smell of the Thames, but ultimately decided against it.